Johnson Matthey Silver Bar: Facts, Pricing, History, and Details (2025)

 Development, Introduction and History

-Despite opening their doors in 1817, Johnson Matthey didn’t exploded onto the precious metals scene until 1946, when they entered into an agreement with the British government to become the sole producers of all silver coins in the UK.
+Despite opening their doors in 1817, Johnson Matthey didn’t truly explode onto the precious metals scene until 1946, when they entered into an agreement with the British government to become the sole producers of all silver coins in the UK.
 Ever since, Johnson Matthey bullion has been world-renowned for their quality and variety.

 Though Johnson Matthey does offer gold bars, the company has always been better known for their silver products.
 Their silver bars are popular in part because of the credibility of the JM brand, but the uniqueness of their silver products is a direct consequence of their enormous variety in size and multiple minting locations.